openshift/managed-cluster-config/README.md

 # Configuration

 All resources in `generated_deploy/` are bundled into a template that is used by config management to apply to target "hive" clusters.
-The configuration for this supports two options for deployment.
-They can be deployed in the template so they are:

-1. deployed directly to the "hive" cluster
-2. deployed to the "hive" cluster inside a SelectorSyncSet
+The configuration is deployed to the "hive" cluster inside a SelectorSyncSet.

-Direct deployment (#1) supports resources that are not synced down to OSD clusters.
-SelectorSyncSet deployment (#2) supports resoures that _are_ synced down to OSD clusters.
+SelectorSyncSet deployment supports resoures that are synced down to OSD clusters.
 Each are explained in detail here.
 The general configuration is managed in a `config.yaml` file in each deploy directory.
 Key things of note:

 * This file is now mandatory in the scope of OSD-15267 and have been added to all folders.
 In case it is not define, `make` will fail
 ```